Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario: Direct and dual theories. Equal quark masses,

-This case is considered analogously to those in sections 2 and 3, so that the emphasis will be only on differences with sections 2 and 3.
-The main difference is that at $\mu\sim \la$ the direct coupling is not small now, $a^*\simeq 1$, while both the gauge and Yukawa couplings of the dual theory are parametrically small, ${\ov a}^*\sim a_f^{*}\sim\bd/N_F\ll 1$.\\
+This case is considered analogously to those in Sections 2 and 3, and we therefore highlight only on differences from Sections 2 and 3.
+The main difference is that at $\mu\sim \la$, the direct coupling is not small now, $a_*=O(1)$, while both the gauge and Yukawa couplings of the dual theory are parametrically small,\, ${\ov a}_*\sim a_f^{*}\sim\bd/N_F\ll 1$.